 Keep in mind, corporations will use different names for payments of stock or cash to stockholders for a variety of reasons.
 For instance, calling a payment a dividend versus a distribution or a spin-off can have different tax implications to both the issuing corporation and the stockholder receiving the payment.
-To an option investor, how the payment is named is not as important as to whether contract adjustments are made.
-When you see an announcement of a special stock dividend, a special cash dividend, a distribution or a spin-off by a corporation on whose stock you have an option position, be on the alert for contract adjustments.
+To an option investor, how the payment is named is not as important as whether contract adjustments are made.
+When you see an announcement of a special stock dividend, a special cash dividend, a distribution, or a spin-off by a corporation on whose stock you have an option position, be on the alert for contract adjustments.

 When do you need to consider exercising options?

-When underlying corporations make periodic, ordinary dividend payments to its stockholders, contract adjustments are generally not made.
+When underlying corporations make periodic, ordinary dividend payments to their stockholders, contract adjustments are generally not made.
 In these cases, call option holders must generally exercise their calls and purchase the underlying stock in order to be eligible to receive the payment.

-When adjustments are made, exercising a call is generally not necessary for eligibility to receive payments such as special dividends, distributions, spin-offs and the like.
+When adjustments are made, exercising a call is generally not necessary for eligibility to receive payments such as special dividends, distributions, spin-offs, and the like.
 These assets generally become "attached" to the call option's adjusted unit of trade, and are distributed through the exercise/assignment settlement process.

 Now you have a better understanding of how the statement “if it looks too good to be true it probably is” applies to option contract adjustments and events that may impact your option contracts.
-Know your resources to help identify the adjustments and as always you can contact your Fidelity representative for more information.
+Know your resources to help identify the adjustments and, as always, you can contact your Fidelity representative for more information.